AlinaWan/kc-dig-tool-configs/KC-Tool-Suite/auto-crate-opener/README.md

 By leveraging repeated invocation of `ipconfig /release` and `ipconfig /renew`, this tool effectuates momentary network drops (*intermissio retis*), which in turn influence the Roblox client’s crate opening mechanics.
 Concurrently, a rapid-fire click spam (*cliques rapidus*) ensures interaction continuity during the toggled operation, all managed via a clean, user-centric GUI interface.

+> **In simple terms:** it just turns your internet off and on for a fraction of a second (about 1ms) while spam-clicking.
+This seems to confuse Roblox and makes crate opening faster.

 ---